bazel-contrib/rules_nodejs/docs/Rollup.md

  ********************* -->
 # rollup rules for Bazel

-**WARNING: this is beta-quality software.
-Breaking changes are likely.
-Not recommended for production use without expert support.**

 The rollup rules run the rollup JS bundler with Bazel.

 Wraps the rollup CLI documented at https://rollupjs.org/guide/en/#command-line-reference